kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 ### Toggling Constraints

-The functions we just discussed are concerned with creating the constraints.
+The functions we just discussed so far are concerned with creating constraints.
 As mentioned earlier the challenge will be to manage layout constraints as the [size class traits][size-class-traits] change during device rotation.

-The following function when called with a trait collection argument will install the constraints matching the device orientation and uninstall the constraints which are no longer relevant.
-The _uninstall_ prefixed helper methods are simply uninstalling the constraints which we stored a reference to earlier.
+The following function when called will install the constraints matching the device orientation for a trait collection and uninstall the constraints which are no longer relevant.
+The _uninstall_ prefixed helper methods are simply uninstalling the constraints which we stored a reference

 {% highlight objective-c %}
 - (void)toggleConstraintsForTraitCollection:(UITraitCollection *)traitCollection